h3sun/h3sun.github.io/content/post/2025-08-26-one-country-a-day-Japan/index.md

 ### 🚀 Tomorrow's Country

-Tomorrow I'll continue with another East Asia & Pacific country, according to the table it will be South Korea.
+Tomorrow I'll continue with another East Asia & Pacific country, according to the table it will be Indonesia.

 ---